Dotneteer/dotneteer.github.io/_posts/2018-01-26-zxspectrum-part-4.md

 As you remember, __IM 2__ uses __I__ as the higher-order byte and the value read from the device as the lower-order byte to create a 16-bit address and then uses this vector to read the interrupt handler’s routine address.
 In the `switch` statement, the default case handles __IM 2__.
 It assumes that the device did not respond with any data (and so the CPU sees __$FF__), and calculates the routine address accordingly.

+{: class="note"}
-_Note: This method sets the `MaskableInterruptModeEntered` flag to true to tell the debugging tool that we are executed into the maskable interrupt routine.
-This setting has nothing to do with Z80 emulation._
+__Note__: This method sets the `MaskableInterruptModeEntered` flag to true to tell the debugging tool that we are executed into the maskable interrupt routine.
+This setting has nothing to do with Z80 emulation.

 ### Executing Instructions